CTSC Clinical Research Center (CCRC) FAQ

 Outpatient and Inpatient nursing, bionutrition, exercise physiology, regulatory, and laboratory services are available to investigators.
 A broad range of nursing services include investigational drug administration, serial blood sampling, monitoring, invasive procedure assistance, EKG or cardiac monitoring, and qualitative data collection.
 A Nurse Practitioner is on sight to provide additional services to investigators such as history and physicals, invasive procedures (i.e., biopsies), and bedside monitoring during high risk infusions.
 A research dietitian is available to assist investigators with nutrition requirements, food intake analysis, or participant education.
 Our exercise physiologist is available to measure body composition, metabolic rate, bone density, other unique exercise-fit testing, and participant education.
 A laboratory technician can assist with unique laboratory testing or processing needs.

-Services can be provided at the CCRC at the VA Medical Center, the CCRC satellite at TICON, or at any Health System or VA site, in subjects’ homes, or at most any other community-based location.
+Services can be provided at the CCRC located on the UC Davis Sacramento Health System campus in the Cypress building at 2221 Stockton Blvd, Suite D which is adjacent to UC Davis Medical Center Hospital, or at any Health System, in subjects’ homes, or at most any other community-based location.

 What kind of research can the CCRC support?